1946 Soviet First League

-The Soviet First League (1936–91) was the second tier league of association football in the Soviet Union.
+The 1946 Vtoraya Gruppa was the 7th season of the Soviet second tier football competitions and the 2nd following the War.

 In the 1946 season, VVS Moscow finished top of the Southern Group, and FC Pishchevik Moscow finished top of the Eastern Group.
 VVS won the two-leg playoff.

+The number of participating teams was increased from 18 to 26 and split into two groups of 13.